 LAW Legal Citation (McGill Guide) Quick Reference

-The Canadian Guide to Uniform Legal Citation, 9th ed (Toronto: Thomson Carswell, 2018) or the "McGill Guide" was developed to standardize Canadian legal citation.
+The Canadian Guide to Uniform Legal Citation, 10th edition (Toronto: Thomson Carswell, 2023) or the "McGill Guide" was developed to standardize Canadian legal citation.
 The information contained in this guide is intended to be a quick reference for footnoting some common types of citations based on the McGill Guide and, to the best of our ability, is accurate and current.
 The McGill Guide is the authoritative source for legal citation in Canada.

 - Extended citation rules for international materials beyond the UN.

 - Expanded Foreign Law Sources chapter and created a general form for case law, except for the United States.

 - and a new section for Islamic Law.

 - Added Legal Research Services to include Practical Law and e-books.